carjug/RubyConf2016/day-2.md

 	* If you've offered support or made agreements, have integrity- be your word and show up!

 #### Receiving Feedback
-> "Healthy string is self-focused: 'How can I improve?'
+> "Healthy striving is self-focused: 'How can I improve?'
 Perfectionism is other-focused 'What will they think?'"

 * Choose a growth over a fixed mindset
 * See it as opportunity to grow with help from others